theogab/bite/README.md

 ## About

-The **jive** R package implements the Joint Inter- and intraspecific Variance Evolution (KOstikova et al. 2016).
+The **jive** R package implements the Joint Inter- and intraspecific Variance Evolution (Kostikova et al. 2016).
 It uses a MCMC approach to estimates species means and variances of a trait, as well as the parameters of evolutionary models that describe the evolution of these shapes and variances.

 ## Installation